AndrewEllis93/Print-Tuning-Guide/README.md

 ## PLA is Overheating
 - Open the front door or take off all the panels.
 Point a fan at it.
+    - Don't go too crazy, or your bed heater might not be able to keep up.

     ![](Images/Misc/PLA-Fan.png)
 - Use [AB-BN](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Badnoob/AB-BN) or another cooling mod.